Mandela Egbo: New York Red Bulls II

 During the 2021 season, Egbo was loaned to New York Red Bulls II, he made his season debut on 30 April 2021, starting in a 3–2 loss to Hartford Athletic and scoring a late goal from the penalty spot.
 On 18 May 2021, Egbo helped New York to a 2–1 victory over Loudoun United, converting the winning goal from the penalty spot.
 On 23 May 2021, Egbo once again converted from the penalty spot in a 2–2 draw with Charleston Battery.

 Following the 2021 season, New York declined their contract option on Egbo.

 Swindon Town

 On 12 March 2022, Egbo joined Swindon Town on a short-term contract.

 Charlton Athletic

 On 21 June 2022, Egbo joined Charlton Athletic on a two–year deal – with the option of a third year – following the expiry of his contract at Swindon Town.

+Colchester United

+On 15 August 2023, Egbo joined Colchester United for an undisclosed fee.

 International career

 Egbo was born in England and is of Nigerian descent.
-He is a youth international for England and was a part of the squad that won the 2014 UEFA European Under-17 Football Championship.
+He is a youth international for England and was a part of the squad that won the 2014 UEFA European Under-17 Championship.